bdwhst/FluoraRenderer/README.md

 Fluora
 ================

 ***Fluora*** is a physically based path tracer written in CUDA and C++, based on UPenn's **CIS-5650** Project 3.
 It's a playground for me to test out new graphics algorithms and get to know more about GPU programming.
-I will try to integrate as many graphics algorithms as possible with it.
+I will try to integrate as many graphics algorithms as possible inside it.

-Currently ***Fluora*** only supports unidirectional path tracing evaluation with multiple importance sampling, but I'm currently working it on to support volumes and bidirectional method.
+Currently ***Fluora*** only supports unidirectional path tracing evaluation with multiple importance sampling, but I'm currently working on it to support volumes and bidirectional method.

 ## Usage